How to Install Bathroom Tiles

 Presuming you have already sheeted the room with Water Resistant (WR) plasterboard and laid 8mm fibro sheeting to the floor, the first step is to make the floors and wet area water-tight by applying a waterproof membrane.

-But before you can apply the membrane to the area, you need first to prime it.
-For this, we used this Universal Primer, which is just $65.00.
+But before you can apply the membrane to the area, you need to prime it first.
+For this, we used this versatile Primer, which is just $12.00 for 1 litre or $28 for 5 litres.
 Once you have applied the primer and it is dry, you can then apply the waterproof membrane.

 Be sure to apply the waterproof membrane to the floor and the walls of the wet areas liberally to cover all sight of the WR plasterboard.